LFMoya01/Luis-s_portfolio/My mindset.md

 - Evaluating a country’s primary energy sources and understanding how its evolving energy mix relates to climatic conditions.

 ## Future Prospects
-There are numerous potential projects where I can apply my skills, from energy analytics to broader economic and environmental studies even getting mor involved in Quantum programming.
+There are numerous potential projects where I can apply my skills, from energy analytics to broader economic and environmental studies even getting more involved in Quantum programming.
 I am eager to contribute to meaningful projects that leverage data analytics to drive informed decision-making and problem-solving.